Automile/automile-java/README.md

 :yum:

-**This library allows you to quickly and easily use the Automile API via PHP.**
+**This library allows you to quickly and easily use the Automile API via Java.**

 **This SDK is currently in beta.
 If you need help:**